Engineering

 Offered Spring Semester Only; Lecture hours:2,Lab:1

 Introduction to the analysis of experimental and industrial data.
 Topics include statistical inference, analysis of variance, regression analysis, experimental design and computational methods.
 With computational laboratory.
-Not open to students who have taken BMEG 226, ENGR 226, MATH 216 or MATH 226.
+Not open to students who have taken BMEG 226, ENGR 226, MATH 216, MATH 227, STAT 216 or STAT 227.

 ENGR 222.
 Civil Engineering Fluid Mechanics.
 1 Credit.